 With a payment gateway, the online transaction occurs through a secure hosted payment form on your website or through an integrated shopping cart.
 Once the customer submits his or her order, the encrypted payment goes to the payment gateway, then to the payment processor, through the credit card network and to the customer’s credit card issuer for authorization.

 Advantages to Merchant Accounts vs. Payment Gateways

-Payment gateways are ideal for e-commerce and mobile retailers.
-By using a payment gateway, retailers can easily and securely enter and authorize credit and debit card payments from a cell phone or mobile device.
-To the customer, such transactions look just like similar transactions in a store.
+Payment gateways are ideal for e-commerce and mobile retailers, but can be used by merchants of all types.
+By using a payment gateway, retailers can easily and securely enter and authorize credit and debit card payments from a computer or mobile device with an Internet or data connection.

 When you work with BluePay, one of our merchant account specialists will walk you through the steps required to set up a BluePay merchant account.
 Most new merchant accounts are up and running within 48 hours.
 We can also help you determine if a payment gateway is right for you.